status-im/status-web/apps/website/docs/messaging-and-web3-browser/add-members-to-a-group-chat.md

 title: Add members to a group chat
 ---

-Any member of an existing group chat can add their [Status contacts][send-a-contact-request] to the chat.
+Any member of an existing group chat can add their [Status contacts](./send-a-contact-request.md) to the chat.
 The maximum number of members is 50.
 Due to Status's security policy, new joiners won't be able to see the previous message history.

-If you want to create a new chat, see [Create a group chat][create-a-group-chat] instead.
+If you want to create a new chat, see [Create a group chat](./create-a-group-chat.md) instead.

 ## Add members